 Make an Appointment

 We are pleased to offer our patients the convenience of seeing both an endocrinologist and an ophthalmologist at the Kellogg Eye Center.

-If you need to see other specialists within the University of Michigan Health System, our staff will be pleased to help you arrange these appointments.
+If you need to see other specialists within the University of Michigan, our staff will be pleased to help you arrange these appointments.
 Please also let our staff know if you are traveling and need suggestions for accommodations.